 If the cost to have an architect involved is too much for your budget, then consider hiring a designer instead.
 Designers actually tend to work more on home construction issues.
 Architects are most often used for larger commercial projects.
 If you do decide to hire a designer, make sure you are working with a contractor you trust or you have an expert you know or an inspector overseeing the work.

 Take your remodeling job seriously.
+A company like cottage industries inc are both designers and builders.
 If working on an ambitious addition to your home, seriously consider hiring an architect or designer to make sure the process goes smoothly.